How to Find a Qualified Civil Engineer:

-Those applicants who take the time to respond with thoughtful answers to your questions are serious about the position.
+Those applicants who take the time to respond with thoughtful answers are serious about the position.
 Many applicants won't respond at all.
-This applicant screening email not only identifies serious applicants, but it also identifies who of them are best suited for the position and can go through to the next phase of the screening process.
+This applicant screening email not only identifies serious applicants, but it also identifies which of them are best suited for the position and can go through to the next phase of the screening process.

 Now that you've selected a few of the applicants to move on to the next round of screening, contact them to schedule a phone interview.
 The interview should be about 15 minutes long and should cover salary, qualifications, experience, and work history.
 Read our guide on how to conduct a phone interview to get the most out of the interviews.